Oil Prices Dive Following Goldman Sachs Bearish Forecast - UrduPoint

 Oil Prices Dive Following Goldman Sachs' Bearish Forecast

-NEW YORK, (UrduPoint / Pakistan Point News - 13th Jun, 2023 ) --:Crude oil futures prices plunged on Monday after Goldman Sachs slashed its forecast on oil prices.
+NEW YORK, (UrduPoint / Pakistan Point News - 15th Jun, 2023 ):Crude oil futures prices plunged on Thursday after Goldman Sachs slashed its forecast on oil prices.

 The West Texas Intermediate (WTI) for July delivery tanked 3.05 U.S. dollars, or 4.35 percent, to settle at 67.12 U.S. dollars a barrel on the New York Mercantile Exchange.
 Brent crude for August delivery lost 2.95 U.S. dollars, or 3.94 percent, to settle at 71.84 U.S. dollars a barrel on the London ICE Futures Exchange.